42Crunch/powerful-pipes/README.rst

 .. figure:: https://github.com/42crunch/powerful-pipes/blob/main/docs/logo-250x250.png
    :align: center

-In a nutshell ``Powerful Pipes`` is a library for work with UNIX Pipes.
+In a nutshell ``Powerful Pipes`` is a library for working with UNIX Pipes.

 Documentation
 -------------